-No more searching for the best donuts shop near you; with this recipe, you can bake the most delicious Boston cream doughnuts, elevate your baking and impress everyone around you.
+No more searching for the best donut shop near you; with this recipe, you can bake the most delicious Boston cream doughnuts, elevate your baking and impress everyone around you.

 What is a Boston cream donut?

-Boston cream doughnuts are the donuts version of the famous Boston Cream Pie.
+Boston cream doughnuts (AKA Boston Kreme Donuts) are the homemade donuts version of the famous Boston Cream Pie.
 Fried yeast-raised donuts filled with vanilla pastry cream and dipped with chocolate ganache.
 They are very similar to Bavarian crème donuts.
 However, bavarian cream donuts are coated with sugar and filled with Bavarian cream that has been folded into whipped cream.
 Also, Bavarian cream is white, while pastry cream is pale yellow.

 The complete ingredients list, including the full recipe you can find below on the recipe card below